FAIRmat-NFDI/nyaml/docs/how_to_guide.md

 ```

 ## How to Use the nyaml Tool
-The `nyaml` works as a command line tool to convert NeXus application definition or base class from `yaml` file format into the `nxdl.xml` file format and vice-versa.
+`nyaml` works as a command line tool to convert NeXus application definitions or base classes from `yaml` file format into the `nxdl.xml` file format and vice-versa.
 The converter can be called by the command

 ```bash
 $ nyaml2nxdl [OPTIONS] [INPUT_FILE]